PsithurismaMe/DifficultTypingTest/README.md

 ```
 ### Compiling Step

-If on a unix based OS, assuming your using g++
+If on a UNIX based OS, assuming your using g++
 ```
 g++ main.cpp -lncurses -o typeTest
 ```